 - People working under a contract for services

 - People on work experience

 From 1 January 2023, under the 2022 Act, the following workers are also protected:

 Making a protected disclosure to the CCPC

-In order to make a protected disclosure to the CCPC a worker must reasonably believe that the information disclosed, and any allegations contained in it, are substantially true and that the relevant wrongdoing relates to matters falling within the remit of the CCPC: “the enforcement of consumer protection law, the enforcement of competition law, and the review of mergers or acquisitions notified to the CCPC”.
+In order to make a protected disclosure to the CCPC, the report must be a protected disclosure under the Act, the reporting person (i.e. a worker) must reasonably believe that the information disclosed, and any allegations contained in it, are substantially true and that the relevant wrongdoing relates to matters falling within the remit of the CCPC: “the enforcement of consumer protection law, competition law, and the review of mergers or acquisitions notified to the CCPC”.

 It is recommended that, at a minimum, reports should include the following details:

 - that the report is a protected disclosure;

 - the reporting person’s name, position in the organisation, place of work and confidential contact details;

 - the date of the alleged wrongdoing (if known) or the date the alleged wrongdoing commenced or was identified;